k4r573n/leaflet-control-legende/README.md

-Leaflet Control Bing Geocoder
+Leaflet Control OSM Geocoder
 =============================

 # What is it ?
-A simple geocoder that uses Bing to locate places.
+A simple geocoder that uses the OpenstreetMap gecoder Nominatim to locate places.

 # How to use it ?
 ```javascript